The Geometric Model and Fat Reduction

 aDepartment of Dermatology, University of California, Irvine, Irvine, CA bMyoScience, Redwood City, CA

-Background and Objective: Assessing the efficacy of noninvasive fat removal relies on measurements that are subject to error and subjective comparisons.
+Assessing the efficacy of noninvasive fat removal relies on measurements that are subject to error and subjective comparisons.
 Even the integrity of photographic comparisons, an accepted assessment tool, is difficult to control.
 With the emergence of noninvasive fat reduction technologies, there is a greater need for standardized assessments of efficacy.
+Materials and Methods:

-Results: While there was a high correlation (R2=0.8943) between our ultrasound method and the model with 6 subjects, the correlation between the tape measure method and the model was low (R2=0.0142).
+=0.8943) between our ultrasound method and the model with 6 subjects, the correlation between the tape measure method and the model was low (R2

 A cross-section of the human torso is approximately elliptical and can be modeled as an ellipse, where the perimeter is calculated from the major axis (a) and minor axis (b) as shown in Figure 1.